There are lots of ways to discover interesting accounts on topics you are interested in, see below for a complete list.

 - To access trends on your server’s website, click the # Explore link on the right of the screen.
 You can also browse Explore on other servers’ websites if you want to, as it doesn’t require logging in.

 - To access trends on the official apps click the magnifying glass and leave the search box blank.
 There’s no Explore label on the official apps, but it’s the same contents as Explore.
 This will show you trending posts and hashtags which will help you discover even more interesting people.
-There’s also an extra tab labelled “Community” which is the same thing as the Local timeline on the web interface.

 - You can also see trending posts and hashtags on third party apps, they will have their own interfaces for seeing them, usually labelled “Trending” or similar.